The Out About Scotland complete guide to single malt whisky regions and Scottish distilleries

 - At any one time, there are more than 20 million whisky casks maturing in Scottish warehouses.
 That’s four casks for every man, woman and child living in the country!

 If you want to see how whisky used to be made before modern technology got involved, why not visit one of the best-preserved distilleries in Scotland at the Historic Environment Scotland Dallas Dhu Distillery near Forres in Morayshire.
-But before you head off be sure to take a look at the Out About Scotland guide to Dallas Dhu here, where you’ll learn everything you need to know about what to expect during your visit.
+But before you head off be sure to take a look at the Out About Scotland guide to the Dallas Dhu distillery, where you’ll learn everything you need to know about what to expect during your visit.

 And if you want to become a member of the Scotch Malt Whisky Society, Scotland’s premier whisky membership club, click the banner below and follow the link.
 Not only will you be given access to exclusive bottlings, regular magazines and special offers, but you’ll also be able to enjoy a dram at the society’s very own whisky connoisseurs club, where you’ll be able to enjoy a dram or two along with some first-class Scottish cuisine.
 It’s a great way to discover Scotland’s single malt regions for yourself.

 Craig Smith is your guide to the best attractions in Scotland.
 He loves exploring the Scottish wilds and is happiest when he’s knee-deep in a muddy bog in the middle of nowhere.